AK10 VGZ

 White Land Rover Freelander

 The pattern is predictable: the car appears in Hollingdean, takes up valuable space, and then simply sits.
 Some residents recall it being in the same position for the better part of a month, unmoved.
-Then, without warning, it will vanish for a short while before inevitably returning to wherever in Hollingdean they are able to park it closest to their own home.
+Then it will vanish for a very short period of time and inevitably return to wherever in Hollingdean.
+Always, wherever the driver is able to park it closest to their own home.

 This is not an isolated case.
 The streets near the Zone G boundary are a magnet for vehicles like this, kept here to avoid the cost or effort of a parking permit.
 The result is that residents are left circling for spaces near their own homes while non-residents treat Hollingdean as an extension of their driveway.